Nosjazz/Milestone1/README.md

 Welcome to Nicolas Vandendriessche's User Centric Frontend Development Milestone Project!

 ## Background

 The Cork local mosque website (http://www.corkmosque.com/admin/) is not maintained and difficult to navigate.
 I chose to redesign the current website to improve UX and accessibility.

 ## UX

 ### User Story

-X is living in cork with his wife and children and he's a practicing muslim.
-He uses the website mainly to check prayer time.
-As he has children, he's also interested to register them for weekend activities.
+As a X is living in cork He uses the website mainly to check prayer time.

+As a with his wife and children interested to register them for weekend activities.

+As a practicing muslim submit ideas

 ### Wireframe